pjain9696/image_captions_generator/README.md

 ### 1.1.
 Why caption images

-Image captions serve as a link between the image and the text.
-It helps AI algortihms to make better sense of what's going on in the image.
-Can be useful for Seach Engine Optimization (SEO), indexing and archiving photos based on its contents such as actions / places / objects in it (similar to what Google Photos does today).
+Image captions serve as a link between the information stored in image and the text.
+It helps machine learning algortihms to make better sense of what's going on in the image.
+It is useful for Seach Engine Optimization (SEO), indexing and archiving photos based on its contents such as actions / places / objects in it (similar to what Google Photos does today).
 Image captioning can also help to process videographic data by identifying what's happening frame by frame.

 ### 1.2.
 Model architecture

 Here we are using an attention based encoder-decooder model to generate captions.
-Training images available in RBG format are passed through a pre-trained encoder model to obtain spatial information from images, which are then passed through a decoder block to generate the captions sequentially.
-Encoder is most oftenly a pre-trained CNN model and decoder is a RNN model.
+Training images available in RGB format are passed through a pre-trained encoder model to obtain spatial information from images, which are then passed through a decoder block to generate the captions sequentially.
+Encoder is most oftenly a pre-trained CNN model, here we are using InceptionV3 and decoder is a RNN model.

 ### 1.3.
 Why use attention ?